GBB (Gamma-Butyrobetaine / 'Super Carnitine')

 1

 Animal study.
 Male weanling rats fed carnitine-free diet supplemented with GBB or carnitine isomers for 32 days.
-NOT a human RCT — GBB does not have a dedicated PubMed-indexed human clinical trial for performance/sweat/thermogenic effects despite popular consumer claims.
+Not a human clinical trial — GBB does not have a dedicated PubMed-indexed human clinical trial for performance/sweat/thermogenic effects despite popular consumer claims.

 GBB (gamma-butyrobetaine), the immediate precursor to L-carnitine in the biosynthesis pathway, modulated tissue and serum L-carnitine concentrations in rats in a dose-dependent manner.
 However, dietary GBB at 1% paradoxically reduced endogenous carnitine biosynthesis.
 This is foundational mechanism work.
-CAVEAT: GBB is widely used in supplement formulations (especially fat burners) for its claimed thermogenic/sweat-inducing effect, but there are NO PubMed-indexed human RCTs validating sustained thermogenic, fat-burning, or performance benefits in humans.
-Some pharmacokinetic work exists (PMID 9753662 Vaz 1998 cDNA encoding human GBB hydroxylase) but efficacy claims are extrapolated from carnitine literature, not GBB-specific human trials.
+Caveat: GBB is widely used in supplement formulations (especially fat burners) for its claimed thermogenic/sweat-inducing effect, but there are NO PubMed-indexed human clinical trials validating sustained thermogenic, fat-burning, or performance benefits in humans.
+Some pharmacokinetic work exists (Vaz 1998 cDNA encoding human GBB hydroxylase) but efficacy claims are extrapolated from carnitine literature, not GBB-specific human trials.
 Recommend caution with thermogenic claims in marketing.

 Side effects and drug interactions